Bank of America makes hay from wealth management

-NEW YORK, July 17 (Reuters) - Hidden in the numbers released in Bank of America’s second-quarter earnings report on Wednesday was a single figure - 27.6 percent - that should delight the wealth management industry.
+NEW YORK (Reuters) - Hidden in the numbers released in Bank of America’s second-quarter earnings report on Wednesday was a single figure - 27.6 percent - that should delight the wealth management industry.

 It represents the fat pretax profit margin squeezed from $4.5 billion of revenue at the bank’s Global Wealth and Investment Management division.
 Both the revenue and profit margins were quarterly records and, in a conference call with analysts, Chief Financial Officer Bruce Thompson said that profit margin from wealth management could eventually reach 30 percent.